Mr2P/breadcrumb-block/readme.txt

 Requires PHP:      7.0.0
 Requires at least: 5.9.0
 Tested up to:      6.2
-Stable tag:        1.0.7
+Stable tag:        1.0.8
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A simple breadcrumb trail block that supports JSON-LD structured data
+A simple breadcrumb trail block that supports JSON-LD structured data and is compatible with Woocommerce

 == Description ==

 This is a single-block plugin for the breadcrumb trail.
-It's simple, lightweight and SEO friendly.
+It's simple, lightweight, SEO-friendly, and WooCommerce compatibility.
 It also includes some simple separator icons.

 = How to customize the breadcrumb =